-The Imager Project is aimed at organizing learning around the design and development of a visual music instrument, the Imager Visual Synthesizer.
-Imager will be an iPad app, designed to serve as a foundation for a generation of visual synthesizers conceived and built by the artists and musicians who want to play them.
+The Image Performer Project is aimed at organizing learning around the design and development of a visual music instrument, the Image Performer.
+Image Performer will be an iPad app, designed to serve as a foundation for a generation of visual synthesizers conceived and built by the artists and musicians who want to play them.

-The instrument will also serve as a kind of boundary object, which can be used to understand, test, and expand upon some of the big ideas that have arisen in the history of visual music.
+The instrument will serve as a boundary object, used to understand, test, and expand upon some of the big ideas that have arisen in the history of visual music.
 I announced this project in a video presentation at Seeing Sound 2020.
 This 15 minute presentation describes the vision and briefly identifies some of those ideas.

 References, in order of appearance